jamesrharwood/thesis/chapters/appendix/deficiencies.md

 ### Remove branding and messaging that may invoke feelings of judgement, complexity, or administrative red-tape

 ######## Relevant website features: A clean, simple interface for the home page and guidance pages.
-Text makes less use of to judgemental phrases and fewer references to the negative consequences of poor reporting.
+Text makes less use of judgemental phrases and fewer references to the negative consequences of poor reporting.

 ######## Barriers addressed: Researchers may expect the costs to outweigh benefits